 - Click Create MCP Server.
 The dialog box will close.

 - In the top menu bar, select the Connect tab.
-This will contain instructions specific to the client you selected.
+This contains setup instructions specific to your client.

 - Follow the instructions for your MCP client.